 This is Superdrug’s own makeup brand.
 They are certified cruelty-free by the Leaping Bunny Program and every one of their products is suitable for vegans!

 Although they’re known for their nail polishes, Barry M have a wide range of makeup which is all cruelty-free; they’re associated with the Be Cruelty Free campaign run by the Humane Society.
-You can find out which products are suitable for vegans on their website – a special green logo will be listed by the ingredients.
+You can find out which products are suitable for vegans by clicking here.

 Another amazing, affordable brand – I have soooo many of their eyeshadow palettes!
 They’re 100% cruelty free and vegan.